-This textbook is composed according the requirements of typical working program and working program of academic discipline "General practice - family medicine", speciality 7.12010001 "General medicine", 7.12010002 "Pediatrics".
+This textbook is composed according the requirements of typical working program and working program of academic discipline "General practice - family medicine", speciality "Medicine", "Pediatrics".
 The necessity of this textbook is grounded by absence of such workbooks, which satisfy requirements of basic parts of academic discipline"General practice - family medicine".